Autostronomy/AutoProf/README.md

 **pipeline label: isophotefit**

-A series of isophotes are constructed which grow goemetrically until they begin to reach the background level.
+A series of isophotes are constructed which grow geometrically until they begin to reach the background level.
 Then the algorithm iteratively updates the position angle and ellipticity of each isophote individually for many rounds.
 Each round updates every isophote in a random order.
 Each round cycles between three options: optimizing position angle, ellipticity, or both.